zurra/React-Unreal-Plugin-Documentation/README.md

 - **JSON to Documentation**: Convert JSON data into well-structured and visually appealing documentation.
 - **React Components**: Utilize React components to create dynamic and interactive documentation pages.
 - **Custom Styling**: Customize the look and feel of your documentation with CSS styling.
+- **Unreal function types**: Supports pure, nonpure, latent and delegate function types.
+- **Smart Data Retrieval**: ReactUnreal Docs automatically retrieves data based on object and type, allowing you to display additional information such as object properties and descriptions.

 ## Usage